saivishnu001/Data-Analysis-Dashboard/README.md

 ## Technologies Used

-List the tools and frameworks used to create the dashboard, such as:
+Tools and frameworks used to create the dashboard, such as:

 - Microsoft Excel or Power BI (for visualization).